-Raich had audited the Company's financial statements for the fiscal years ended December 31, 2016 through December 31, 2018.
 The audit reports of Raich on the Company's financial statements for the years ended December 31, 2016, 2017, and 2018, did not contain any adverse opinion or disclaimer of opinion, nor were they qualified or modified as to uncertainty, audit scope or accounting principle.
-During the period from Raich's appointment as the Company's independent accountant through the date of this Proxy Statement, there had been no disagreements with Raich on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure, which disagreements, if not resolved to the satisfaction of Raich, would have caused it to make reference to the subject matter of the disagreements in connection with its report.
-There were no reportable events as defined in Item 304(a)(1)(v) of Regulation S-K.
+During the period from Raich's appointment as the Company's independent accountant through the date of their termination on March 21, 2019 there had been no disagreements with Raich on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure, which disagreements, if not resolved to the satisfaction of Raich, would have caused it to make reference to the subject matter of the disagreements in connection with its reports.
+There were no reportable events as defined in Item 304(a)(1)(v) of Regulation S-K during the time that Raich served as the Company's independent accountants.